 One of the activities that many have taken up since lockdown has been gardening.
-This hobby is usually viewed as quite a time consuming, and whilst some upfront investing is required (both in terms of time and money) the rewards tangible and intangible rewards are very attractive.
+This hobby is usually viewed as quite time-consuming, and whilst some upfront investing is required (both in terms of time and money) the rewards tangible and intangible rewards are very attractive.

-For many, the idea of gardening is not overly attractive as it is viewed as quite difficult, particularly for the newcomer.
+For many, the idea of gardening is not overly attractive as it is viewed as quite difficult, particularly for the newcomer, often making them leave their tools aside, and forgetting the whole idea.
 Many also think that a big garden is required to properly achieve adequate healthy plants.
 Both of these ideas are incorrect.
-Investing in a teak garden planter will give you
+It is simple and objective when you look at it, as there are several plants you could grow with relative ease.

 - Salad leaves